Life in Hoi An

 Hoi An lays claim to some of the country’s best beaches, a vibrant nightlife and dining scene with internationally-renowned cuisine, a stunning natural environment, and famous historic sites, including the Ancient Town.

-Historically, Hoi An has been one of Southeast Asia’s chief trading ports, (a stop on the Silk route where Indian, Spanish, Portuguese and Japanese traders came for trading from the 15th century onwards).
+Historically, Hoi An has been one of Southeast Asia’s chief trading ports; a stop on the Silk route where Indian, Spanish, Portuguese and Japanese traders came for trading from the 15th century onwards.
 As such, it was and remains a place where people and cultures converge.
-It’s not surprising that this quaint town has many faces: it’s a commercial centre, a market, and a melting pot, all rolled into one.

 The weather in Hoi An does have variances but not as extreme as Hanoi.
-Temperatures in Hoi An can get down to around the 20 degree mark, but usually we enjoy a constant temperature in the low 30’s.
+Temperatures in Hoi An can go down to around the 20 degree mark, but we usually enjoy a constant 30 degree temperature.
 Like much of Vietnam, in the southern areas, Hoi An is usually hot and wet or hot and dry.
-You won’t need a heavy jacket here!
+So a heavy jacket is not a necessity.